-- 15% of all pregnancies end in a recognized spontaneous abortion (miscarriage) this is probably a conservative estimate. - Across North America, there are 1,000 large companies.
+- 15% of all pregnancies end in a recognized spontaneous abortion (miscarriage) - Across North America, there are 1,000 large companies.
 In each of them, 10 females who work all day with computer terminals become pregnant within the course of a year [the number who get pregnant would vary, but assume for the sake of this exercise that it is exactly 10 in each company].